louis-tru/quark/README.md

   tiles, computes area coverage, and composites ordered layers without the background seams caused by independently antialiased adjacent primitives.

 Metal is the established CAPA runtime path.
-Vulkan CAPA command encoding is implemented and remains under broader runtime validation.
+Vulkan CAPA is also available on supported targets, with device and driver coverage continuing to expand.

 At runtime, pass `--gl` to force the GL renderer, or `--aaside` to disable CAPA and force the AASide antialiasing path on Metal/Vulkan.